Nebraska ammonia pipeline leak kills one

 According to KPTM, the pipeline company will pay the families' expenses.

 As of Wednesday morning, the pipeline company said it had 50 employees on site alongside federal regulators and state and local emergency responders.
+The pipeline section where the leak occurred was shut down.

 "Progress is being made on repairs at the release site and air quality readings continue to improve," the company said.
-"It is our goal to completely isolate the failed portion of the pipeline today, which will allow the reopening of local roadways.
-A decision to allow local residents to return to their homes will be made later today."
+"It is our goal to completely isolate the failed portion of the pipeline (Wednesday), which will allow the reopening of local roadways."

 Those evacuated have not been able to return.